Making Athens an Intelligent City

 FROM DATA TO DECISIONS

 The data we collect are fed into an integrated management platform, built specifically for data analysis and visualisation.
 Our platform uses Business Intelligence (BI) tools to parse large amounts of data, along with visualisation tools to present them in innovative ways that facilitate understanding and decision-making.
+This management platform can be connected with every competent authority and provide a powerful tool to transform knowledge into action.

 Our sensors are connected to Azure IoT Hub; a collection of managed services, all connected to the cloud, to monitor and control billions of IoT assets.